shiva1387/BatchEffects/README.md

-This repository contains scripts from the UMA algae analysis project.
-Scripts cover Chapter 3 (batch effect) and Chapter 4 (biofuels) of Shiv's thesis.
+This repository contains scripts fot the analysis of large scale metabolomics data performed in different batches.
+Analysis uses PCA to reduce the influce of batch effects on the samples algae analysis project.